v-julia/compare_trees_RF/README.md

                         Path to time tree in nexus format inferred using BEAST software -tree2 TREE2, --tree2 TREE2
-                        Path to phylogenetic tree in nwk or nexus format -pthr POSTERIOR_THRESHOLD, --posterior_threshold POSTERIOR_THRESHOLD
+                        Path to phylogenetic tree in nwk or nexus format -method METHOD, --method METHOD
+                        Method for determining recombinant forms. 'subtrees', 'bipartitions' or 'all' -pthr POSTERIOR_THRESHOLD, --posterior_threshold POSTERIOR_THRESHOLD
-                        Threshold for posterior values of nodes that to count.
+                        Threshold for posterior values of nodes to count.
 Ranges from 0 to 1.
+  -bthr BOOTSTRAP_THRESHOLD, --bootstrap_threshold BOOTSTRAP_THRESHOLD
+                        Threshold for bootstrap values of branches to count (for 'bipartitions' method).
+Ranges from 0 to 100.
 ```